wp-plugins/form-maker/readme.txt

 2.3   On the top of the page you can find several buttons:

-Preview: Using this button, you can preview the form in the form's current state to see how it will appear on the website.
+Preview of a form: Using this button, you can preview the form in the form's current state to see how it will appear on the website.
-Actions after Submission: Here you can select the action that takes place after form submission.
+Actions after Submission of a form: Here you can select the action that takes place after form submission.
 Following options after form submission are available:
 -	Stay on form: The user stays on the form page after the form submission.
 -	Article: The user is redirected to the selected article after the form submission.
 -	Custom text: Custom text is displayed on the screen after the form submission.